jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         even_numbers
     )

-  the terminal shows an :doc:`/exceptions/AttributeError` for the next line.
+  the terminal shows an :ref:`AttributeError` for the next line.
 Progress

   .. code-block:: python